Modern house The Bear - Bohlin Grauman Miller and Bohlin Cywinski Jackson - exterior front

 Located in Ontario Canada, this contemporary home design feels very close to nature.

-Designed by Bohlin Cywinski Jackson in association with Bohlin Grauman Miller, this effect is primarily created through the sheer abundance of wood used in the design, which is mainly comprised of Douglas fir, used in the beams and the decking, and stained to precisely merge with the tones of the environment beyond.
+Designed by Bohlin Cywinski Jackson, this effect is primarily created through the sheer abundance of wood used in the design, which is mainly comprised of Douglas fir, used in the beams and the decking, and stained to precisely merge with the tones of the environment beyond.

 The effect of it all is most pronounced in the central living space, where the timber framed windows, stretch from floor to ceiling.
 This ceiling is high, and so there is a lot of light flooding in, and a lot of nature to see while kicking back in the seating area.